enry1897/FlowVision/README.md

 * numpy 1.26.4
 * pyrealsense2-macosx 2.54.2

+### RaspberryPi set up
+The RaspberryPI communicates via GPIO ports to analog 3.3V relays.
+This intermediate step is needed since RaspberryPI has limited current output through GPIO ports, not enough to supply properly the small motors used for the aptic feedback.
+The source code of OSCServer can be opened, compiled and run with QtCreator or VSCode with QtPlugin.
+Is also possible to launch the executable just navigating with console into the main folder in which there is the file and launch it with the following command ./OSCServer.
+In order to connect the RaspberryPI bodypack and the glove is also required a standard ethernet cable with 4 twisted pairs.
+Please note that for the current alpha developement we used a static hardcoded IP 192.168.1.19 for RaspberryPI, and so for the OSCServer.
+The same is applyed to the OSCServer port.
+The static IP is warmly recommended.
+If you desire to change the IP on your RaspberryPI, a correction into code and a rebuild of the project is necessary.
+Further improvements on the GUI will introduce more user friendly interactions and services.

+### How to start the project
+ - **Preliminary step**: Make sure that the OSC receiver of the Lighting software is set on the port and IP Address written in the code
+ - **Step 0**: Make sure to have created a new environment with all the requirements
+ - **Step 1**: Run the C++ code using QT framework on RaspberryPi
+ - **Step 2**: Plug the Intel RealSense camera to the computer that will run the code
+ - **Step 3**: Run the Python code (for Mac users mandatory using sudo)
+ - **Step 4**: Click on the local host link that appears on the terminal
+ - **Setp 5**: Press "Avvia" button on the interface
+ - **Step 6**: HAVE FUN!
+ - **Final step**: If you want to close the application press "ctrl + C" on the terminal

 ## Classifiers Architecture
 The two AI model proposed are two netowrks able to recognise two gestures.